daniestevez/gr-satellites/README.md

   published.
 This branch is compatible with GNU Radio 3.7.
 No changes happen in this branch any longer.

-In general, pull requests should be submitted to `master`.
+In general, pull requests should be submitted to `main`.

 ## Installation